ethereum/consensus-specs/specs/phase0/p2p-interface.md

 Noise in itself does not specify a single handshake procedure, but provides a framework to build secure handshakes based on Diffie-Hellman key agreement with a variety of tradeoffs and guarantees.

 Noise handshakes are lightweight and simple to understand, and are used in major cryptographic-centric projects like WireGuard, I2P, and Lightning.
 [Various](https://www.wireguard.com/papers/kobeissi-bhargavan-noise-explorer-2018.pdf) [studies](https://eprint.iacr.org/2019/436.pdf) have assessed the stated security goals of several Noise handshakes with positive results.

-On the other hand, TLS 1.3 is the newest, simplified iteration of TLS.
-Old, insecure, obsolete ciphers and algorithms have been removed, adopting Ed25519 as the sole ECDH key agreement function.
-Handshakes are faster, 1-RTT data is supported, and session resumption is a reality, amongst other features.

-*Note*: [TLS 1.3 is a prerequisite of the QUIC transport](https://tools.ietf.org/html/draft-ietf-quic-transport-22#section-7), although an experiment exists to integrate Noise as the QUIC crypto layer: [nQUIC](https://eprint.iacr.org/2019/028).

 ### Why are we using encryption at all?